dprgarner/react-batch-n-cache/README.md

 from a single endpoint.

 Another source of inspiration for this library is the [DataLoader][dataloader] library.
-This library provides an API to create _loaders_, which batch all calls made to them in a single tick of the JavaScript event loop, and collate them all into a single API request.
-Loaders also implement a simple memoisation cache to reduce unnecessary API calls.
+This library allows you to create _loaders_, which are functions which collate all calls made to them within a single tick of the JavaScript event loop, and make a single batch call to another function.
+In the context of remote requests, these can be used to collate multiple independent calls into a single request.
+Loaders also implement a simple memoisation cache to reduce unnecessary remote requests.
+This library was designed for use on the server- side, for consolidating and removing repetition from GraphQL queries, reducing the load on different backing services.
-This library was designed for use on the server-side, for consolidating and removing repetition from GraphQL queries, reducing the load on different backing services.

 This approach can be useful for reducing HTTP requests made on the client-side, too.
 By collating distinct queries triggered when different data-requiring components are rendered, and removing duplicate requests when multiple components with the same data requirements are mounted, the number of